-Summaries for policymakers for global, regional, subregional and eco-regional, thematic and methodological assessments should be subject to simultaneous review by Governments, experts and other stakeholders.
-Written comments by Governments on the revised draft should be submitted before final approval by the Plenary.
-Regional summaries for policymakers should, as a preliminary step, be approved by their respective regional members of the Platform prior to further review and approval by the Plenary.
+Summaries for policymakers for global, regional, subregional and thematic and methodological assessments should be subject to simultaneous review by Governments and experts.
+Written comments by Governments on the revised draft should be submitted to the secretariat through the government-designated national focal points4 before final approval by the Plenary.
+Regional summaries for policymakers should, as a preliminary step, be [approved] by their respective regional members of the Platform prior to further review and approval by the Plenary.

-Responsibility for preparing first drafts and revised drafts of summaries for policymakers lies with the report co-chairs and an appropriate representation of coordinating lead authors and lead authors, overseen by the Multidisciplinary Expert Panel.
+Responsibility for preparing first drafts and revised drafts of summaries for policymakers lies with the report co-chairs and an appropriate representation of coordinating lead authors and lead authors, overseen by the Multidisciplinary Expert Panel and the Bureau.
 The summaries for policymakers should be prepared concurrently with the main reports.

-The first review of a summary for policymakers will take place during the same period as the review of the second draft of a report by Governments, experts and other stakeholders.
+The first review of a summary for policymakers will take place during the same period as the review of the second draft of a report by Governments and experts in an open and transparent manner.